-Shawn Janzen is a lecturer in the College of Information Studies.
+Shawn Janzen is a Ph.D.
+Candidate in the College of Information Studies.
 He is also a Graduate Fellow at the Applied Research Lab for Intelligence and Security (ARLIS).
 His research interests include how individuals and organizations create, choose to share, and adopt information that becomes part of the institutional knowledge, engagement, and administration.
-He focuses these interests on issues related to disruptive and emerging technologies, cybersecurity, ethics, networks, and public policy.
-Professionally, Shawn consulted for clients on organizational communications and digital strategy, transportation policy and government contracting, and data ethics.
-Shawn served in the U.S. Peace Corps in St. Vincent and the Grenadines as an NGO and institution developer.
-He was a researcher at the European Parliament, the Chicago Council on Global Affairs, and George Mason University.
-His nonprofit management work spans more than a decade, with service work advising several boards including ASPA chapters in DC and Chicago as well as the United Nations Association-USA Greater Chicago Chapter.
-Shawn enjoys teaching methods courses and serving as a conduit for student success.
+He focuses these interests toward disruptive and emerging technologies, sociotechnical cybersecurity, networks, public policy, and international affairs.
+Professionally, Shawn consults on organizational communications and management, and served on nonprofit boards.
+He served in the U.S. Peace Corps as an institution developer which inspired later work on multilateral governance.
+Shawn enjoys teaching and being a conduit for student success.
 He was twice awarded the Student's Choice Teaching Award in 2018 and 2019.
 At the iSchool, he teaches INST 309, 314, 466, and 627.
 He holds a MPA from DePaul University and MPP from American University.